-The Bachelor of Science degree in Health Promotion offered by the Department of Health, Physical Education and Recreation at Emporia State University is designed to prepare students for positions in health promotion, public administration and related areas.
-Graduates are prepared to take leadership roles in designing, implementing and evaluating health promotion campaigns in various public and private agencies and institutions at local, state and national levels.
-The health promotion professionals trained in this program will possess the knowledge and skills to affect lifestyle choices.
+The Bachelor of Science degree in Health Promotion offered by the Department of Health, Physical Education and Recreation at Emporia State University is prepares students for positions in health promotion, public administration and related areas.
+Graduates take leadership roles in designing, implementing, and evaluating health promotion campaigns in various public and private agencies and institutions at local, state and national levels.
+The health promotion professionals trained in this program gain the knowledge and skills to affect lifestyle choices.
 Employment opportunities exist in corporate, clinical/medical, not-for-profit organizations, commercial/private settings and academic institutions.

-- Prospective Health Promotion Majors must meet all University requirements and be admitted to Emporia State University.
+- Prospective health promotion majors must meet all University requirements and be admitted to Emporia State University.

-- Prospective Health Promotion Majors must have an Overall GPA of 2.5 and a 2.75 GPA in the first eleven health promotion core hours.
+- Prospective health promotion majors must have an overall GPA of 2.5 and a 2.75 GPA in the first eleven health promotion core hours.

-- If a student does not meet the above criteria, the student may petition to be placed on probation for one semester and may re-apply at the end of that semester to be removed from probation.
+- If a student does not meet the above criteria, the student may petition to be placed on probation for one semester and may reapply at the end of that semester to be removed from probation.

-- If the student does not meet the above criteria by the end of the probationary semester, the student will not be admitted to the Health Promotion Program.
+- If the student does not meet the above criteria by the end of the probationary semester, the student will not be admitted to the health promotion program.

-- Any student who has committed a felony will not be admitted to the Health Promotion Program.
+- Any student who has committed a felony will not be admitted to the health promotion program.

 - Complete the Application Form and Major's Agreement Form.

-- Application for admission into the Health Promotion Program must be received by October 1st for Spring acceptance and March 1st for Fall acceptance.
+- Application for admission into the health promotion program must be received by October 1st for Spring acceptance and March 1st for Fall acceptance.

-- The Health Promotion major must complete 124 credit hours with a minimum of 45 credit hours at the 300 level or higher.
+- The health promotion major must complete 124 credit hours with a minimum of 45 credit hours at the 300 level or higher.

-- The Health Promotion major must maintain an overall GPA of 2.5 and a GPA of 2.75 in all Health Promotion Program core classes.
+- The health promotion major must maintain an overall GPA of 2.5 and a GPA of 2.75 in all health promotion program core classes.

-- The Health Promotion major must pass three major program assessments at the acceptable level.
+- The health promotion major must pass three major program assessments at the acceptable level.
 These assessments and minimal acceptable level are listed below.

-- The Health Promotion major must complete each of the following courses in the Health Promotion Program with a C or better and have a 2.75 GPA in all Health Promotion classes to complete the program and to be eligible to enroll in HL 580.
+- The health promotion major must complete each of the following courses in the health promotion program with a C or better and have a 2.75 GPA in all health promotion classes to complete the program and to be eligible to enroll in HL 580.
 These classes are:

 - HL 344 Modifying Health Behavior